Talk your Doctor

 - The Department of Health has fact sheets in a caregiver information pack.
 They cover topics such as managing money, taking a break and loss and grief.

-- The US Caring Connections website has detailed information for patients and caregivers.
+- The National Hospice and Palliative Care Organization (US) website has detailed information for Patients and Caregivers.

-- The US National Cancer Institute has a booklet on support for caregivers.
+- The US National Cancer Institute has a booklet on Caring for the Caregiver.

 Return to CareSearch pages

 Life, Hope & Reality was developed and written by Afaf Girgis, Claire Johnson, and Sylvie Lambert with funding from the NHMRC and Cancer Council NSW.